kg4zow/remarkable.jms1.info/src/info/calibre.md

 ### Notes

-[Liberation Fonts](https://github.com/liberationfonts/liberation-fonts/releases) are open-source fonts whose characters are designed to have the exact same metrics (character sizes, spacing, etc.) as "Times New Roman", "Arial", and "Courier New", all of which are copyrighted and cannot legally be distributed in a PDF file.
+* [Liberation Fonts](https://github.com/liberationfonts/liberation-fonts/releases) are open-source fonts whose characters are designed to have the exact same metrics (character sizes, spacing, etc.) as "Times New Roman", "Arial", and "Courier New", all of which are copyrighted and cannot legally be distributed in a PDF file.
 I use them in the PDFs I create, both for legal reasons *and* because I think they look good.

+* [Little Brother](https://craphound.com/littlebrother/about/) (the book I used as an example in the screenshots) is copyrighted.
+The author, [Cory Doctorow](https://craphound.com/bio/), is an even bigger believer in the idea of "open source" than I am, and offers free downloads of the ebook versions of most of his books.